immanuelweber/artifive-potsdam/README.md

 ### Training

 * we train on patched/600x600_overlap200/training
-* we split it into 70% for training and 30 % for validation, therefore the provided sample numbers in the paper are smaller than the actual number of images
+* we split it into 70% for training and 30 % for validation, therefore the provided sample numbers in the paper are smaller than the actual number of images; also therfore your performance may vary
-* we remove objects whose min and max sizes are outside of 20 and 200 px and require at least one side to be larger than 40 px
+* we remove objects whose min and max sizes are outside of 20 and 200 px and require one side to be larger than 40 px
 * we remove the empty images which further reduces the number of samples (`remove_empty` sample_filter)